Hiroreco/enreco-archive/recap-data/glossary/lore/general/libestal-ancient-entry.md

 ### Preface

 As the Captive was defeated and the fabricated world designed to contain him slowly crumbled away, a mysterious voice saved the heroes from the dying realm.
 That voice belonged to Fia, the current caretaker of the Library, who brought the heroes back in time to an earlier, real Libestal.
-Her hope was that the heroes—now known as the Shining Stars—could prevent the Outsider, an entity of pure hatred destined to destroy the universe, from ever coming into existence.
+Her hope was that the heroes, now known as the Shining Stars, could prevent the Outsider, an entity of pure hatred destined to destroy the universe, from ever coming into existence.

 ### Setting